-Death and taxes are certainty in life.
+Death and taxes are a certainty in life.
 As it happens, there are three accounts available for students to invest.
-At some point you will have more money to invest and you will need to know about taxes on all accounts to properly invest.
+At some point, you will have more money to invest and you will need to know about taxes on all accounts to properly invest.

 - Non-Registered or Taxable Account.
 This is a normal investing account where you pay taxes.

 - TFSA, or Tax-Free Savings Account.
 This is a tax-free account.
 You never pay taxes in this account.
 You accumulate contribution room that is tax-free.

 - RRSP, or Registered Retirement Savings Plan.
 This is a retirement account.
-As you work, you accumulate contribution room that is tax-deffered.
+As you work, you accumulate contribution room that is tax-deferred.

 Don’t let the names confuse you.
 You can use all of the accounts for retirement.
 Focus on filling your TFSA every single year, and reach the 1 million dollar TFSA.

-If you contribute the maximum to your TFSA every year, and invest wisely, you can reach the a million dollars!
+If you contribute the maximum to your TFSA every year and invest wisely, you can reach the million dollars!
 It would take about 30 years.
 Another 7 years and you can have two million dollars.